AndreC93/jQuestion/README.md

 A JavaScript library for making HTML manipulation and traversal, event handling, and AJAX easier.
 It has a simple API for developers of all levels.

 ## Live Demo
 [Text Speed Test](http://www.andrechow.com/jQuestion/ "Text Speed Test"): A typing speed timer that records how fast you can type a random Harry Potter quote, built using only jQuestion and JavaScript.
+Type time and words per minute are shown on completion.

 ## Set Up